druid-io/tranquility/README.md

 smooth transitions, you'll need enough indexing service worker capacity to run two sets of overlapping tasks (that's 2 * #partitions * #replicants).
 The number of partitions and replicants both default to 1 (single partition, single copy) and can be tuned using a ClusteredBeamTuning object.

+## Recommended Operations

+At Metamarkets we run Tranquility in real-time and follow up with a nightly Hadoop batch indexing job to ensure eventual correctness.
+This is because even though Tranquility tries reasonably hard to preserve your data, it does not guarantee that events will be processed exactly once.
+In some conditions, it can drop or duplicate events:

+- Events with timestamps outside your configured windowPeriod will be dropped.
+- If you suffer too many Druid Middle Manager failures, some partially indexed data will be lost.
+You can mitigate this risk by using a higher number of replicas.
+- If there is a persistent issue that prevents communication with the Druid indexing service, and retry policies are exhausted during that period, some events will be dropped.
+- If there is an issue that prevents Tranquility from receiving an acknowledgement from the indexing service, it will retry the batch, which can lead to duplicated events.
+- If you are using Tranquility inside Storm, various parts of the Storm architecture have an at-least-once design and can lead to duplicated events.